ellequelle/solar-longitude/README.md

 saturnLs converts between Saturn solar longitude, Ls, and date.
 It iterpolates ephemeris output by [JPL HORIZONS](https://ssd.jpl.nasa.gov/?horizons) to convert between Ls and date with an error less than the day-to-day change in Ls.
 Functions are provided to convert among Ls, Gregorian calendar date, UNIX timestamp, and Julian date.

+I intend to update this to calculate solar longitude of the Saturn barycenter rather than the planet itself, since this is not affected by the orbits of the moons (see ["Additional details" section here](https://ellehanson.com/Ls/)), but for now that remains a project for future me.

 ## Command line usage
 The command line interface (CLI) attempts to distinguish between an Earth date or Ls and then converts to the other.
 If no argument is supplied, it returns the current Ls.